Houdini Never Fails to Pull it Off

 Other interesting items are magic tricks.
 These extremely well-made tricks from the turn-of-the-century still show up for sale in auctions around the country.

 On Oct.
-29, Potter & Potter Auctions in Chicago featured its Salon De Magie sale.
+29, Potter and Potter featured its Salon De Magie sale.
 In the sale were selections from collector Ken Klosterman’s collection.

 Scrapbook; of magician Carter the Great; South America 1917-1918; includes playbills, programs; broadsides, handbills and news clippings; $300.